 Upline: The upline consists of the representative sponsors who came in before you.
 For example, if rep A recruited rep B, who recruited rep C, who recruited you, your upline is C, B, and A.

 Compensation Plan: Similar to the plan, this outlines all the ways reps earn money.
-To be legal and not a scam, the focus needs to be on the sales of products and services, not on recruitment of new members.
+To be legal and not a scam, the focus when it comes to earning money needs to be on the sales of products and services, not on recruitment of new members.
 Along with commissions on sales made by you and your team, many companies pay bonuses and increase commission splits based on volume of sales.

 Network Marketing: Multi-level marketing is sometimes referred to as network marketing as well.